SovereignCloudStack/website/_i18n/en/_posts/blog/2022-08-18-community-triathlon-2022.md

 Like last year there will be shirts for our participants.
 Sign up now for our Community Triathlon, availability of our goodies package is limited.
-We would like to thank [B1 Systems GmbH](https://b1-systems.de/) for making the shirts possible this year!
+We would like to thank [B1 Systems GmbH](https://b1-systems.de/) and [Univention GmbH](https://www.univention.de/) for making the shirts possible this year!

 <div class="d-grid gap-2 col-4 mx-auto mt-5">
 <a href="https://ms.scs.sovereignit.de/nextcloud/apps/forms/oZfP4N9feLBTT987" class="btn btn-secondary btn-lg">Sign up</a>